jpitoniak/shell-scripts/backups/README.md

 I use this script to do nightly backups to a backup server on my home network using [Borg Backup](https://borgbackup.org) over SSH.
 Borg does incremental backups of a system and stores them in an encrypted git-like repository.

+If the host has a MariaDB database server running on it, the script will attempt to export of all of the server's databases prior to running the backup, saving them to `/var/mariadb_backups`.
+Each database (schema) will be exported to a separate file.
+The three most recent backup files will be retained, and older ones will be automatically removed.
+These files will then be included in the system backup.

 ## What you'll need

 - A backup server, accessible via SSH